jqiao6835/Qiaowo.github.io/index.md

 ## About Me

 >🌿 Hello, my name is Jam.
-I am a happy Canadian🍁
+I am a happy Canadian.🍁

 >🌿 I'm 18 and attending Sheridan College.

 >🌿 I am an INFP-T and my favourite colour is green.

->🌿 I am lethally addicted to Sky Children of the Light😃
+>🌿 I am lethally addicted to Sky Children of the Light.😃

 >🌿 I like animals especially if they are green.